Certificate in eHealth (SPA)Special Purpose Award (Level 8)

 - Next intake for this programme is September 2020.

-- Closing date for receipt of applications is 29th May 2020.
+- Closing date for receipt of applications is 5pm on Friday 17th July 2020.

 - Programme commencement date is 21st September (Online Induction) and the programme finishes on the week of 14th December 2020.